Gwerlas/system/docs/packages.md

 The `system_packages_upgrade_unattended` set to `true` will plan your node to be silently upgraded every nights.

+This feature is experimental, it is not yet possible to configure the service through this role, You have to do it yourself.

-Notes : Debian like distros only, at this day.
+Supported distros at this time :

+- Debian like
+- RedHat like version 8 or upper

 Static package list
 -------------------

-You can install a list of packages through the `system_packages_custom` variable.
+You can install a list of packages through the `system_packages` variable.

 This list won't be computed, so You have to give the real package name for the target Linux distribution.